scalalang2/golang-fifo/README.md

   lru-hashicorp  | 36.56%  | 0.08MiB | 2072396 | 2741646 | 4758354
 ```

-**SIEVE** not only provides a high hit ratio, but also the highest QPS (Queries Per Second).
+**SIEVE** delivers both high hit rates and the highest QPS(queries per seconds) compared to other LRU-based caches.
-This means that SIEVE is able to process more requests per second than any other cache.
-Additionally, SIEVE is about 10% more efficient than a simple LRU cache.
+Additionally, It approximately improves 30% for efficiency than a simple LRU cache.

+Increasing efficiency means not only reducing cache misses,
+but also reducing the demand for heavy operations such as backend database access, which lowers the mean latency.

 While LRU promotes accessed objects to the head of the queue,
 requiring a potentially slow lock acquisition,